CSE30Winter2023/CSE30Winter2023.github.io/index.md

 # UCSD CSE 30 Winter 2023

-## Computer Organization and Systems Programming
+## Intro to Computer Systems

-_Professor Gerald Soosai Raj_
+_Professor Gerald Soosairaj_

 Welcome to CSE 30!
+We are so excited to have you in our course! :)

 ### Schedule